 Disclosure Quantity Units

-% of female workers in the workforce 48% %
+% of female workers in the workforce 41% %

-% of male workers in the workforce 52% %
+% of male workers in the workforce 59% %

-Number of employees from indigenous communities and/or 14 #
+Number of employees from indigenous communities and/or 7 #

 vulnerable sector

-\ Inclusive of PWDs, people of retirement age, and solo parents.
+^{} Inclusive of PWDs, people of retirement age, and solo parents.

 RCI provides market competitive compensation and benefits to its employees.
-The firm attracts both fresh and tenured talents of various industries to join its talent pool made evident by a benchmark entry-level basic pay that is 9% greater than the regional minimum wage.
+The firm attracts both fresh and tenured talents of various industries to join its talent pool made evident by a benchmark entry-level basic pay that is 16% greater than the regional minimum wage.

 Its operations primarily impact local constituencies by producing opportunities to the communities around RCI's commercial properties.
-In 2019, a total of 135 new jobs were generated from its core businesses.
+Despite the downturn in business due to the pandemic, a total of 68 new jobs were generated from its core businesses.